How to Write a Novel

 This article answers the most important questions in writing a novel, including:

-- What is a novel?
+• What is a novel?

-- How many words in a novel?
+• How many words are in a novel?

-- What are the elements of novel writing?
+• What are the elements of novel writing?

-- What fiction techniques can I use in my novel?
+• What fiction techniques can I use in my novel?

-- What are some books on how to write a novel?
+• What are some books on how to write a novel?

 What is a Novel?

-What is a novel: A book-length work of fiction that tells a complete story (or multiple stories) through the elements of fiction.
+What is a novel?
+A novel is book-length work of fiction.
 By immersing the reader in a world with complex characters, settings, plot points, and themes, novels emulate real life and impart wisdom about the human experience.

 Some people might balk at the idea that a novel always emulates real life.
 After all, there are many genres of fiction that ignore what everyday life looks like.
 How could a novel set on Mars, or a novel about secret agents, or a novel from the point-of-view of cats, reflect the human experience?

-No novel can capture the totality of life, although it should try to.
+No novel can capture the totality of life, although it might try to.
 Novels like War & Peace by Leo Tolstoy, The Brothers Karamazov by Fyodor Dostoevsky, and Les Misérable by Victor Hugo each total over 1,000 pages, and each novel examines the complexities and philosophies of simply being human, but none of them can convey the entirety of what it means to be alive.

 In fact, these elements—character, setting, plot, etc.—often act as metaphors for human experiences, representing our shared struggles in fictional realms.
 Such is the magic, the mystery, and the goal of novel writing.